PowerScribe 360 | Critical Results Is Optimized For Critical Test Result Communications

 Q. How often can I listen to a message?

-Q. What if my message is not listened to by the ordering clinician?
+Q. What if my message is not reviewed by the ordering clinician?

 A. The ordering clinician will receive several notifications until he or she retrieves the message(s).